sammcj/puppet-luks/README.md

 - At the time of writing this, it has been tested against CentOS 7.2
-- **Warning**: The secret key (encrypted with the node certificate) will still be cached by Puppet in the compiled catalog.
-Suggest using a null [catalog_cache_terminus](https://docs.puppet.com/puppet/latest/configuration.html#catalogcacheterminus) to prevent this happening.
+- **Warning**: The secret key (encrypted with the node certificate) will still be cached by Puppet in the compiled catalog - _unless_ you use a null [catalog_cache_terminus](https://docs.puppet.com/puppet/latest/configuration.html#catalogcacheterminus) to prevent this happening.
   Examples: [https://github.com/dylanratcliffe/no_cached_catalogs](https://github.com/dylanratcliffe/no_cached_catalogs) and
   [https://github.com/ross-w/secretresource](https://github.com/ross-w/secretresource)